Subcommittee on the HASS Requirementreturn to MIT home page

 - Subjects used for a HASS Concentration must be taken for a letter grade or under the Freshman Pass/No Record option.

-- One of the subjects used to fulfill the Distribution Component of the HASS Requirement may be counted toward the Concentration Component.
+- One of the subjects used in the Concentration may also count toward the Distribution Component of the HASS Requirement.

 - Students may concentrate in a language not taught at MIT; consult with the Concentration Advisor for Other Languages.